-Always consult a medical doctor or patient care specialist before using cephalexin powder for injections.
+Always consult a medical doctor or patient care specialist before using cephalexin powder for injection.

 Indications and Usage